 Need to spark some creativity, drive, and innovation in your team’s daily routine?
 “The Progress Principle” uses real feedback from over 200 employees to explore how leaders can foster joyful progress and motivation at work.

 “Difficult Conversations” by Douglas Stone, Bruce Patton, and Sheila Heen

 Maybe you’re faced with a heated confrontation, or you’re wondering how to provide helpful constructive criticism to your team.
 This book provides ways to navigate difficult discussions and walk away feeling productive and balanced.

 “Forces for Good: The Six Practices of High-Impact Nonprofits” by Leslie R. Crutchfield and Heather McLeod Grant

-“Forces for Good” provides top-notch examples of nonprofits who have gone above and beyond — and what their secrets to success are.
+“Forces for Good” provides examples of nonprofits who have gone above and beyond — and what their secrets to success are.
 Crutchfield and Grant studied 12 nonprofits and their practices in this eye-opening book.

 Do you have some favorite books for organization leaders?
 Read something that has helped your organization rise to the top, or provided some much needed insight and motivation?
 Let us know!